openworldza/hpr-docs/docs/user-guide.md

 - Search kennels by name
 - Click a kennel card to open its profile
-- A kennel profile shows name, KUSA number, status (active/inactive), location, contact details, and the founding date
+- A kennel profile shows name, registration number, status (active/inactive), location, contact details, and the founding date

 ---